 While there are lots of towns in Lake Como to base yourself in, Bellagio is one of the most convenient since the ferry boats which service Lake Como typically make a brief stop at Bellagio on most routes in either direction.
 You’ll receive a time table when you buy your ferry ticket.

 As we rode the ferry over from Varenna, the slow pace only heightened our anticipation.
 First we spotted a church tower and colorful pastels from far away and as we inched closer and closer, our jaws dropped.
 Bellagio is one of the larger villages on Lake Como, with tiered hills of pastel buildings.

 When you land, there are two docks, each separated by just a couple hundred yards.
 Right opposite is a large promenade of hotels, restaurants and shops.
-There’s also people everywhere!Read more: 5 Reasons to Visit Lake Como Now
+There’s also people everywhere!Read more: The Italian Lakes are Italy’s Best Kept Secret

 Where to Stay in Bellagio, Italy